 The Plan proposes to continue using the risk management and procurement strategy that the IPA has historically utilized: hedging load by procuring on and off-peak blocks of forward energy in a three-year laddered approach.
-The IPA believes the continuation of its tested and proven risk management strategy is the most prudent and reasonable approach, and the approach most likely to meet its statutorily mandated objective to "[d]evelop electricity procurement plans to ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."
+The IPA believes the continuation of its tested and proven risk management strategy is the most prudent and reasonable approach, and the approach most likely to meet its statutorily mandated objective to "[d]evelop electricity procurement plans to ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."2

 The IPA's hedging strategy for the 2017 Procurement Plan is consistent with the strategy used for the 2016 Plan.
 The IPA continues to recommend the procurement of standard energy in blocks of 25MW.
-The risk management strategy also continues to bifurcate the first delivery year into periods with different hedging
+The risk management strategy also continues to bifurcate the first delivery year into periods with different hedging levels-with June hedged at 100% of average load, July and August hedged to 106% of average on-peak load

-&lt;sup>1 While procurement plans are required to be prepared annually for Ameren Illinois and ComEd, Section 16-111.5(a) of the PUA states that "[a] small multi-jurisdictional electric utility... may elect to procure power and energy for all or a portion of its eligible Illinois retail customers" in accordance with the planning and procurement provisions found in the IPA Act.
+1While procurement plans are required to be prepared annually for Ameren Illinois and ComEd, Section 16-111.5(a) of the PUA states that "[a] small multi-jurisdictional electric utility... may elect to procure power and energy for all or a portion of its eligible Illinois retail customers" in accordance with the planning and procurement provisions found in the IPA Act.
 On April 9, 2015, MidAmerican formally notified the IPA of its intent to procure power and energy for a portion of its eligible retail customer load through the IPA for the first time and to participate in its 2016 procurement planning process.
 This Plan reflects the continued inclusion of MidAmerican in the IPA's 2017 procurement planning process.

-levels-with June hedged at 100% of average load, July and August hedged to 106% of average on-peak load and 100% of average off-peak load, fall hedged to 100% of average load, and the balance of the year hedged to 75% of average load at the time of the spring procurement event.
+and 100% of average off-peak load, fall hedged to 100% of average load, and the balance of the year hedged to 75% of average load at the time of the spring procurement event.
 The IPA also recommends that the Commission approve a fall energy procurement event to bring the hedging level for the balance of the first delivery year (October through May) to the fully hedged level (100% of load).
 Consistent with other recent procurement plans, the IPA also recommends hedging 50% of the expected load for the second delivery year, and 25% of the expected load for the third delivery year.
 The IPA recommends the procurement of half of these volumes in the Spring 2017 procurement event and the balance in the Fall 2017 procurement event.

-Additionally, for Ameren Illinois' 2018-2019 planning year, the IPA recommends purchasing 75% of its forecasted capacity requirements in bilateral transactions and 25% from the MISO Planning Resource Auction ("PRA").
-Starting with the 2019-2020 planning year, the IPA proposes that capacity will be procured by Ameren Illinois entirely through the PRA.
+Additionally, for Ameren Illinois' 2018-2019 planning year, the IPA recommends purchasing 75% of its forecasted capacity requirements in bilateral transactions and 25% from the MISO Planning Resource Auction ("PRA").3 For future years' Ameren Illinois capacity requirements, the IPA will defer a decision for the 2019-2020 planning year and beyond until next year's Plan.
 For ComEd, consistent with the strategy adopted in prior plans, the IPA proposes that forecast capacity requirements be secured by ComEd through the PJM Reliability Pricing Model and Capacity Performance processes.
-For MidAmerican, consistent with the approach taken in the 2016 Plan, the IPA recommends that its forecast capacity shortfall be secured by MidAmerican through the annual MISO PRA.
+For MidAmerican, consistent with the approach taken in the 2016 Plan, the IPA recommends that its forecast capacity shortfall be secured by MidAmerican through the annual MISO PRA.4